Short story about an all too common problem

 “What’s going on?”
 Indiana whispered to her friends.

-“If she’s such a wimp, then maybe it’s best she throws herself off a cliff.”
+“If she’s such a wimp, then maybe it’s best she throws herself under a bus.”
 Sienna said.

 The school principal called them in and gave them a chance to explain their actions.
 They all denied that they’d hurt Clarissa’s feeling and said it had all been a misunderstanding.
 Mrs Beck gave them a stern lecture about the school’s policy on bullying.
 They got off with a warning.

-One night at home in her room Indiana was chatting to her friends on her phone, they were discussing what they would wear to the end-of-year ten ball.
+One night at home in her room, Indiana was chatting to her friends on her phone, discussing what they would wear to the end-of-year ten ball.

 She tried on the dress her mother had bought her and took a selfie.
 Checking the picture before she posted it, making sure she looked amazing, she noticed that behind her in the photo was an image of a girl staring at her through the mirror.